SystemsApproach/book/README.md

 ## Read the book

-An online version of the book is pusblished at [https://book.systemsapproach.org](https://book.systemsapproach.org)
+An online version of the book is published at [https://book.systemsapproach.org](https://book.systemsapproach.org)

 ## Getting Started